Kwangkee/FL/FL@Meta.md

 [[Reconciling Security and Communication Efficiency in Federated Learning](https://github.com/Kwangkee/FL/blob/main/FL@Meta.md#reconciling-security-and-communication-efficiency-in-federated-learning)], https://arxiv.org/abs/2207.12779
 [[Where to Begin?
 Exploring the Impact of Pre-Training and Initialization in Federated Learning](https://github.com/Kwangkee/FL/blob/main/FL@Meta.md#where-to-begin-exploring-the-impact-of-pre-training-and-initialization-in-federated-learning)], https://arxiv.org/abs/2206.15387

+Where to Begin?
+On the Impact of Pre-Training and Initialization in Federated Learning, https://arxiv.org/abs/2210.08090
+>In the literature, empirical evaluations usually start federated training from random initialization.
+However, in many practical applications of federated learning, the server has access to proxy data for the training task that can be used to pre-train a model before starting federated training.
+We empirically study the impact of starting from a pre-trained model in federated learning using four standard federated learning benchmark datasets.

 ## Simulator
 [[Federated Learning Simulator (FLSim)](https://github.com/Kwangkee/FL/blob/main/FL@Meta.md#federated-learning-simulator-flsim)], https://github.com/facebookresearch/FLSim